-The winner of the annual Jefferson Caffery Research Award receives $500.
+The Jefferson Caffery Research Award, established in 1967 by Ambassador and Mrs. Jefferson Caffery, recognizes outstanding scholarly research using primary source materials held in the Special Collections areas of Edith Garland Dupré Library.
+The winner of this annual award receives $500.
 The award is sponsored by Edith Garland Dupré Library and the University Library Committee.

-Call for Student Papers 2020
+Call for Student Research Projects 2022

-Deadline for submissions of papers: February 28, 2020
+Deadline for submissions of projects: February 28, 2022

-Winner will be announced: May 2020
+Winner will be announced: May 2022

-2019 Award Winner
+2021 Award Winner